popphp/pop-http/README.md

 $client->setHandler(new Stream());
 ```

+##### Curl

-The `Curl` and `Stream` handlers allow you to further customize the request by interfacing with each
+The handlers allow you to further customize the request by interfacing with each respective handler's settings.
-respective handler's settings.
-For `Curl`, that mainly includes setting additional Curl options needed for
+For `Curl`, that mainly includes setting additional Curl options needed for the request. (**Please Note:** Many
-the request. (**Please Note:** Many of the required Curl options, such as `CURLOPT_POST`, `CURLOPT_URL` and
+of the required Curl options, such as `CURLOPT_POST`, `CURLOPT_URL` and `CURLOPT_HTTPHEADER` are automatically
-`CURLOPT_HTTPHEADER` are automatically set based on the initial configuration of the client object.)
+set based on the initial configuration of the client object.)

 ```php
 use Pop\Http\Client;